QI2lab/mcSIM/README.md

 describing the equipment and settings used in the experiment.

 ### [expt_ctrl/dmd_sim_umanager_plugin](expt_ctrl/dmd_sim_umanager_plugin)
-A simple MicroManager GUI plugin for controlling the DMD patterns while "cruising around" a sample before imaging.
+A simple [MicroManager GUI plugin](https://micro-manager.org/wiki/Version_2.0_Plugins) for controlling the DMD patterns while "cruising around" a sample before imaging.
-This plugin takes input from the user and then automatically runs [set_dmd_sim.py](expt_ctrl/set_dmd_sim.py) with the appropriate arguments.
+This plugin takes input from the user and then runs [set_dmd_sim.py](expt_ctrl/set_dmd_sim.py) with the appropriate arguments in a user specified Conda environment.
+This plugin can be compiled using IntelliJ IDEA and the resulting .jar file should be copied to the mmplugins subdirectory of the MicroManager installation directory.

 # Instrument design
 Mechanical drawings of some parts used in the setup are included in the [parts](parts) directory.
 For a more complete description of the setup and